Current events, past events and General Meetings

 Black Graduation | May

 The legacy of Black graduation graduations date back decades.
 California State University, Northridge had its first Black graduation in 1972.
-UC Berkeley hosted its first Black graduation in the early 1970”s in a faculty member’s back yard.
-The ceremony is intended to recognize the graduate and celebrate overcoming particular barriers to graduating that are faced by our community.
+UC Berkeley hosted its first Black graduation in the early 1970’s in a faculty member’s backyard.
+The ceremony is intended to recognize the graduates and celebrate overcoming particular barriers to graduating that are faced by our community.
 LACCD host 5 affinity group graduations to date.

 Juneteenth | June